McGillicuddy's Rant (Classical Guitar) - Programme Notes

 “a lively country dance… a variety of the polka step in an anacrusic 6/8 or 2/4 rhythm which is hopped or skipped.”

-The ten variations are all short character-pieces:
+The (non-rant) theme is in sectional binary form, and is followed by ten variations that are all short character-pieces:

 ©Clark Winslow Ross

 *Richard Bradley, a fine guitarist and friend when I lived in Toronto, played an early version of this consisting of the theme plus the first four variations (as well as an ambitious fugue variation that I subsequently deleted from the set) in a recital during "Guitar 84" (or was it "Guitar 87"?
 I don't remember), a huge international guitar festival held in Toronto.
 His performance was broadcast nationally on CBC Radio, and I think it may have been the first time I got to hear my music on the radio.
-Subsequent performances took place in 1990 by Dale Ketcham (Lethbridge, Alberta), 2002 by my brilliant guitar student Andrew Wicks (St. John's, Newfoundland), 2003 by Michael O'Toole (Dublin and Limerick, Ireland), and 2005 by my friend and collegue here at Memorial University, Sylvie Proulx (St. John's, Newfoundland), who subsequently recorded it for a soon-to-be-released CD.
+Subsequent performances took place in 1990 by Dale Ketcham (Lethbridge, Alberta), 2002 by my brilliant guitar student Andrew Wicks (St. John's, Newfoundland), 2003 by Michael O'Toole (Dublin and Limerick, Ireland), and 2005 by my friend and collegue here at Memorial University, Sylvie Proulx (St. John's, Newfoundland), who subsequently recorded it for her 2011 CD, "Sirocco."
 I'm not sure who performed the complete set of variations first, but it may have been Andrew Wicks.
-More recently, this piece had a huge boost when another very fine guitarist and friend, Daniel Bolshoy, recorded it on a CD entitled "McGillicuddy's Rant" (released November, 2007) and performed it over 50 times in 2007-08.
+More recently, this piece had a huge boost when another very fine guitarist and friend, Daniel Bolshoy, recorded it on a CD entitled "McGillicuddy's Rant" (released November, 2007) and performed it over 70 times in 2007-08.

 |